dotnet/runtime/src/clr/README.md

 * bin\Product\Windows_NT.x64.Release

-Where you can see the operating system and CPU architecture, and the build type are part of the name.
-While the 'raw' output of the build is sometimes useful, normally you are only interested in the NuGet packages that were built, which are placed in the directory

-* bin\Product\Windows_NT.x64.Release\.nuget\pkg

-These packages are the 'output' of your build.

 There are two basic techniques for using your new runtime.

  1. **Use dotnet.exe and NuGet to compose an application**.
-See [Using Your Build](Documentation/workflow/UsingYourBuild.md) for instructions on creating a program that uses your new runtime by using the NuGet packages you just created and the 'dotnet' command line interface.
-This is the expected way non-runtime developers are likely to consume your new runtime.
+See [Using Your Build](Documentation/workflow/UsingYourBuild.md) for instructions on creating a program that uses your new runtime by using the 'dotnet' command line interface.

  2. **Use corerun.exe to run an application using unpackaged Dlls**.
 This repository also defines a simple host called corerun.exe that does NOT take any dependency on NuGet.
 Basically it has to be told where to get all the